Comfortable ride, roomy interior

 Driving experience isn’t as polished as many of its rivals

 What is it?

 The last time Vauxhall tried to make an SUV, we got the entirely forgettable Antara.
 But now it’s back in the game with the all-new Grandland X. In development since 2013, the new car shares most of its mechanical underpinnings with the current Peugeot 3008, which is no bad thing, as the 3008 is a decent car.

 If you’re not a fan of French cars, fear not; there aren’t many visible parts shared with the Peugeot, aside from the engine start button, the auto’s gear selector and some dashboard warning lights.
-Under the bonnet the engines are the same, not that there are many to choose from, with just a 1.2-litre turbocharged three-cylinder petrol option and 1.6-litre turbocharged four-cylinder diesel on offer to begin with, but now Vauxhall has added a plug-in hybrid (which uses a 1.6-litre petrol engine, a 13.2kWh battery and either one or two electric motors) to the line-up.
+Under the bonnet the powertrains are the same - just a 1.2-litre turbocharged three-cylinder petrol and 1.5-litre turbocharged four-cylinder diesel were on offer to begin with, but now Vauxhall has added a plug-in hybrid (which uses a 1.6-litre petrol engine, a 13.2kWh battery and either one or two electric motors) to the line-up.

 Compared to Vauxhall’s other SUV-themed models, the Crossland X and Mokka X, the Grandland X looks the least awkward of the bunch.
 It gets the company’s latest face with distinctive LED daytime running lights that are in vogue right now.
 The rest of it isn’t bad, either.
 Emphasising its flanks are sharp lines running upwards from the rear wheels and bonnet.